How to Write a Narrative Essay (12 Best Examples)

 Choosing a Topic

 As much as narrative essays are meant to share stories to a larger audience, they are usually meant to convey a particular lesson as “why” the story is being told – why the story is relevant.
-Therefore, the relevance of the narrative essay will be influenced by the topic to a great extent.
+Therefore, the relevance of this essay will be influenced by the topic to a great extent.

 Writers have the following options when it comes to topic selection: